GovTechSG/purple-a11y/INTEGRATION.md

 - `testLabel`
   - Label for test in report
 - `name`
-  - For PH data collection purposes
+  - For Purple A11y data collection purposes
 - `email`
-  - For PH data collection purposes
+  - For Purple A11y data collection purposes
 - `needsReview` (optional)
   - Show potential false positive issues in the report.
 Defaults to false.
 - `includeScreenshots` (optional)